MOUNT ZION BAPTIST CHURCH OF HOLMESBURG

 Rev. John Byrd, the assistant to Rev. Summer was the first pastor of the organized Mount Zion Baptist Church.
 Services were held in a shack located on the premises of the Holmesburg Granite Quarry on Welsh Road.
 Due to his age, Rev. Byrd retired after three years.

 Rev. Charles Armstead Clayton was called as pastor of Mount Zion in 1914.
 He began his work at Mount Zion with twenty-two members and no funds.
 He organized the first form of the banking system for the church and the church secured twenty-five shares of stock in The Holmesburg Savings and Loan Association.
 Rev. Clayton was the first pastor to organize a Building Fund for the purpose of erecting a new sanctuary.
-During his administration, the church was incorporated by the Laws of the State of Pennsylvania.
-Rev. Clayton was called to eternal rest after seven successful years of service in Mount Zion.
+Mrs. Rosa Pryor was the first President of the Building Fund.
+During his administration the church was incorporated by the Laws of the Commonwealth of Pennsylvania.
+Rev. Clayton was called to eternal rest on April 26, 1922 after seven successful years of service in Mount Zion.
+When Rev. Clayton passed away the Church had $7,000 in the bank.

 After a period of mourning, Rev. Albert B. Jordan was called as pastor of Mount Zion in 1922.
-Under his leadership, the property where the present sanctuary now stands was purchased and a new church was built at a cost of $42,000.00.
-After seven years at Mount Zion, Rev. Jordan resigned.
+Under his leadership the property where the present sanctuary now stands was purchased and a new church was built at a cost of $42,000.00; also the land on Mill Street where houses were built.
+After seven years at Mount Zion Rev. Jordan resigned.

 1929 – 1965